lRoMYl/RFC-7807-iOS-Demo/README.md

 ## Syncing platform action handling
 - [iOS] After tapping on any of the action in alert will automatically dismiss the alert, we might want to synchronize this behaviour between all platform
-- We do not have a list of possible deeplink from both Android and iOS mapping to their web counterpart centralization.
-It's all added on ad-hoc basis so it would be able hard for anyone to add a new URL without prior knowledge.
+- Based on my past experience, chances are high that Android and iOS doesn't have a centralized mapping with each other or their web counterpart.
+Recommended to centralized the Universal Link into a spec that can be reused by technical and non-technical users to add new action.

 ## URL targeting for different platform